 - Proposals should be submitted to competition 45 under the highlight notice.

 Proposals should be within RfPB scope and the scope of the COPD highlight notice.

 Applications should be co-produced with service commissioners, providers and service users wherever appropriate to better ensure findings are of immediate utility in policy and practice.
-Applicants may wish to consult the NIHR INVOLVE guidance on co-producing research.
+Applicants may wish to consult the NIHR guidance on co-producing research.